Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 WIND 2001 - Wind Turbine Mechanical Systems II

-Students build on their theoretical knowledge to assemble drivetrain systems.
-Students learn about bearing systems and assemble shafts with plain and anti-friction bearings.
-Emphasis is placed on leveling and alignment of machines with both traditional hand tools and electronic laser equipment.
-The role of vibration analysis as a diagnostic and predictive tool is also explored.
+This course builds on students’ theoretical knowledge as they assemble and work with mechanical drivetrain systems used in industrial applications.
+Students study bearing systems and assemble shafts using plain and anti friction bearings, with a focus on machine leveling and alignment using both traditional hand tools and electronic laser equipment.
+The course also introduces vibration analysis as a diagnostic and predictive maintenance tool aligned with industry practices.

 WIND 2002 - Wind Turbine Work Practices II